curiousest/curiousest.github.io/_drafts/tabum/2-1-pomegranates.md

 "7, 8" observing himself, observing himself, observing himself, observing himself.

 He is an expert at observing his observations.
 It's muscle memory.
 It quickly becomes an exercise of remembering how many layers deep he is.
 He's done this so many times, the exercise is subconscious.
 The first 10 each feel different.
 Like the colours of the rainbow.
 10-50 layers deep are like different shades of grey - the present is still within sight.
 50-100 layers deep are like different shades of black - the present is a distant memory.
 100+ layers deep like are a dangerous shade of the kind of black that makes your eyes scream, "I can't see!"
 The present is lost in deafening recursion.
+Like staring at a dot for a minute, vision going blank except for what you were focusing on.
+You're still looking at the rest of the world, but you just don't see it anymore.
 The performance can last only as long as the length of his queue of recursive observations.
 The performance is only as good as the splitting observations he can keep in working memory.

 "9, 10" observing himself, observing himself, observing himself...